kevkjun/smith-waterman-numba/writeup.md

 The results matched closely to what I expected.
 The CPU Numba ran much faster than Serial, and CUDA ran much faster than the CPU Numba.
 The CUDA runtimes in the chart below correspond to kernel launches of `<grid_dim, block_dim>`.

 CPU Numba represented a `272x` speedup over the serial implementation, and the fastest CUDA run `<grid_dim=8, block_dim=64>` was a `8,457x` speedup over CPU Numba and a `2,304,163x` speedup over Serial.
 Without a count of the registers used, I couldn't calculate the GPU occupancy so optimizing the `grid_dim` and `block_dim` was kind of a shot in the dark.
+In fact, I saw that the "best" `grid_dim` and `block_dim` combination swapped frequently.

 | Implementation | Runtime (seconds) |
 | :-------------| -------:|